Home > Recognition of Prior Learning (RPL) Overview

 If you are uncertain about what course of study to undertake, or you would like general career advice, you can make an appointment with the UCT Careers Service advisors (there is a fee charged for a consultation) – please contact them on email: Careers Service or telephone: (0) 21 650 2497 to schedule an appointment.

-Compile all the documentation about your existing education qualifications and identify on which grounds you do not currently qualify.
+Compile all the documentation about your existing education qualifications and identify on which grounds you do not currently qualify, and why you believe your work experience has equipped you for study.

 Identify the faculty into which you will be applying and contact the relevant person (see links below) to clarify whether there are particular entry requirements, and the steps you need to follow: